UbiquityRobotics/ubiquity_main/README.md

 21. Install your one or more of you favorite editor(s):

+	# This is in the latest kernel image:
         sudo apt-get install vim     # For you vi folks sudo apt-get install emacs   # For you emacs folks